Which .22 Handgun Is Best for Women? A Beginner-Friendly Comparison

 Sizes

-Ruger provides two choices of barrel length with the Mark III, 4.75 and 6 inches.
+Ruger provides several choices of barrel length with the Mark IV.
 I tested the model with the 6″ barrel.
 Any time you use a longer barrel, you’ll notice increased accuracy and less recoil.
-The shorter pistol weighs 35 ounces, the longer weighs 37 ounces.
+The shorter pistol weighs 35 ounces, the longer weighs 37 ounces, but for women, this gun is a comfortable weight.

 Safety Features